jaswdr/faker/README.md

 ## Versioning

 Faker is maintained under the [Semantic Versioning guidelines](http://semver.org/).
-Starting at `2.X`, we only support mtained versions of Go.
+Starting at `2.X`, we only support maintained versions of Go.
 Which according to [Go's Release Policy](https://go.dev/doc/devel/release) means that we only support the two newer major versions.

 ## License